 Climate zones are defined by geographic borders that consider average temperatures and the number of cool or hot days.
 Established by the California Energy Commission and updated every three years, each climate zone has its own set of Title 24 regulations, requirements and energy standards.

-For example, homes in climate zones 10-15 are required to use certified roofing products known as cool roofs for new construction, or if more than 50% of the roof is replaced.
+For example, homes in climate zones 4 and 8-15 are required to use certified roofing products known as cool roofs for new construction, or if more than 50% of the roof is replaced.